Cartoon Network (Philippines): 2014 – March 2019: "Are You CN What Where Sayin?/New New New New" era and current events

-The slogan "It's A Fun Thing!", which has been nearly obsolete since 2013, was replaced by "Are You CN What Where Sayin'" in November 2014.
+The slogan "It's a Fun Thing!", which has been nearly obsolete since 2013, was replaced by "Are You CN What Where Sayin'" in November 2014.
 On January 1, 2015, Cartoon Network adapted CHECK It 3.0, then CHECK it 4.0 on December 31, 2015, to January 1, 2016.
 However, the remaining bumpers were still aired when it was rebranded that time.
 In mid-late 2016, all of the CHECK it 1.0 bumpers were replaced with CHECK It 4.0.

 On March 18, 2017, the channel rebranded itself to Dimensional starting with the airing of the miniseries, Adventure Time: Islands.
 As a result, some promos and bumpers (including the PG advisory) are now utilizing the current branding as used in the United States, while other bumpers retained the old branding.

-April 2019-2022: Mashup/Dimensional 2.0
+April 2019 – 2022: Mashup/Dimensional 2.0

 On April 4, 2019, the "Are You CN Sayin?"/"New New New New" branding was replaced with Mashup.
 It introduced the "NEW in 5, 6, 7, and 8", a weeknight block featured freshest new episodes every top of the hour, starting at 5:00PM until 8:00PM, and "Best Summer Day" block for summer season.
 The said blocks and ident were used by their U.S. counterpart since 2018.

-January 2022-present: Redraw your World
+January 2022 – present: Redraw Your World

 On January 8, 2022, Cartoon Network Asia, Korea, Hong Kong, and Taiwan rebranded to Redraw your World.
 The video series "Craft Your World" will launch on Cartoon Network Asia and Crayola websites and social channels in the coming weeks until the end of 2022.
 "Redraw Your World" physical events are also taking place from February onwards in malls across the region, including Singapore, Malaysia and the Philippines.

-Cartoonito, relaunched as a morning programming block on Cartoon Network Philippines, Asia and Korea on March 28, 2022.
+Cartoonito relaunched as a morning programming block on Cartoon Network Philippines, Asia and Korea on March 28, 2022.
 It offers a modern approach to preschool programming, built to support each child’s unique potential with its educational framework called “Humancentric Learning”.

+In August 2025, the network reconfigured to a 16:9 anamorphic widescreen standard-definition format, eliminating the use of letterboxing.
+The change allowed for a widescreen presentation, optimizing the viewing experience for viewers with compatible widescreen televisions.
+Although this change didn't yet affect all providers, but major providers (including Cignal) were affected by this change, confusing viewers that it actually switched to 16:9 until a few weeks later, where it finally affected all providers.